 Goldsmith’s affiliation with The National Portrait Gallery in Washington D.C. began in 2012 when she adopted the portrait of Lucretia Mott on display at The Gallery.
 Lucretia Mott, abolitionist, suffragette and founder of Swarthmore College, established the Village of La Mott in Montgomery County PA where Mott donated the land and built homes for slaves escaping from the South through the Underground Railroad.
 La Mott is located in the former 154th Legislative District, where in her youth, Goldsmith had been a candidate for the State Legislature.

 In 2014, Goldsmith adopted the Rembrandt Peale portrait of George Washington, the first President of the United States, patriot and philanthropist.

-Goldsmith sponsored several exhibits at the National Portrait Gallery including: The Art of Elaine de Kooning (2015); The Face of Battle (2017); The Sweat of Their Face (2017); The American Presidents (2018) and Votes for Women (2019).
-In 2017 she was named to the Host Committee of the Smithsonian representing the National Portrait Gallery.
+Goldsmith sponsored several exhibits at the National Portrait Gallery including: The Art of Elaine de Kooning (2015); The Face of Battle (2017); The Sweat of Their Face (2017); The American Presidents Gallery (2018), Votes for Women (2019) and Every Eye Is Upon Me.
+First Ladies of the United States (2020).
+In 2017 she was named to the Regional Council of the Smithsonian representing the National Portrait Gallery.
 In 2018, Goldsmith provided support for the acquisition of the earliest known photograph of a U.S. President, John Quincy Adams, for the permanent collection of the National Portrait Gallery.

 Goldsmith attended 11 public schools in 12 years including four high schools in three years, graduating with no transcript having a full year of grades and no permanent address.
 She parlayed a $500 loan into a full scholarship, a Ford Foundation fellowship and a B.A., M.A. and Ph.D.-but not without a battle.